Ban on single-use plastic bags taking effect in Providence

 PROVIDENCE, R.I.
-(AP) — A ban on single-use plastic bags in the city of Providence is going into effect.
+(AP/WPRI) — A ban on single-use plastic bags in the city of Providence is going into effect.

 The city says the ordinance takes effect on Tuesday.
-It prohibits retailers form offering single-use plastic bags at checkout counters, unless they can prove a qualifying exemption.
+It prohibits retailers from offering single-use plastic bags at checkout counters unless they can prove a qualifying exemption.

 The ordinance allows for reusable bags and recyclable paper bags.
 Bags used to transport produce, laundry bags, dry-cleaning bags and bags used to contain or wrap frozen foods, meat or fish are exempt.